MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/break---vs.md

 ---
-title: interrupção vs
+title: break - vs
-description: Interromper o loop atual na parte mais próxima de ENDLOOP-vs ou endrep-vs. ms.assetid: d46a5ecd-8142-4134-b4c8-121a644a85c2 ms.topic: reference ms.date: 05/31/2018
+description: Break out of the current loop at the nearest endloop - vs ou endrep - vs. ms.assetid: d46a5ecd-8142-4134-b4c8-121a644a85c2 ms.topic: reference ms.date: 05/31/2018